Machine Learning with Physics Knowledge for Prediction: A Survey: Knowledge-Driven Priors from Physics

 Despite its theoretical concepts, the practical implementation of Koopman theory is ongoing \citep{brunton2021modern}.
 While promising, autoencoder methods typically serve as dimensionality reduction techniques, conflicting with the concept of a potentially infinite-dimensional latent space.
 Nevertheless, they have shown remarkable performance in finding low-dimensional embedding for tasks involving high-dimensional solution spaces \citep{brunton2021modern}.
-Furthermore, several works including \citet{lusch2018deep}, have rendered the linear latent dynamics as state-dependent resulting in locally-linear non-linear dynamics.
+Furthermore, several works\rebuttal{,} including \citet{lusch2018deep}, have rendered the linear latent dynamics as state-dependent resulting in locally-linear dynamics.
 Although these architectures perform well on high-dimensional nonlinear fluid flow, they loosen the Koopman invariance assumption due to the operator's dependence on the latent state.
-These results motivate the discussion of architectures that employ dimensionality reduction while relaxing the linearity assumption for the dynamics in latent space.
+These results motivate the discussion of architectures that employ dimensionality reduction while relaxing the linearity assumption for the dynamics in latent space\rebuttal{, i.e., nonlinear latent dynamics}.

 \textbf{Nonlinear latent dynamics.} Modeling a dynamical system without assuming latent linear dynamics removes the inductive bias but yields a more expressive parametric model.
 In the context of this survey, these models are less relevant as their only inductive bias is the Markovian structure of the data, but these models perform well on a range of complex tasks, such as modeling natural language \citep{sutskever2014sequence}, music \citep{roberts2018hierarchical} and video data \citep{babaeizadeh2018stochastic}.
 One relevant line of work investigated how to implement these models with physically-structured latent space, like the models discussed in \secref{sec:equations}.
-These include position-velocity encoders \citep{jonschkowski2017pves}, Hamiltonian generative networks \citep{Toth2020Hamiltonian} and Newtonian variational autoencoder \citep{jaques2021newtonianvae}.
-More recently, significant progress has been made in machine learning for weather prediction using deep latent variable models.
-While these models are primarily data-driven and do not have physically-interpretable latent spaces, their performance has been achieved using several small but crucial physics-informed design decisions that we will discuss here.
+These include position-velocity encoders \citep{jonschkowski2017pves}, Hamiltonian generative networks \citep{Toth2020Hamiltonian} and Newtonian variational autoencoder \citep{jaques2021newtonianvae}. \rebuttal{ Another noteworthy line of research, discussed in \secref{sec:no}, concentrates on operator learning.
+DeepONets employ an autoencoder architecture to model nonlinear operators within a finite-dimensional latent space \citep{lu2019deeponet}. }